marcus-grant/notes/statistics-python.md

 ## Introduction

-(**THIS IS TESTING AUTOMATED CHANGES**)
-FOOBAR 123
-Come on please use this version of the repository FFS!!!

 Python is one of the main ways that data engineers & data scientists today analyze data using statistical methods.
 This will go over some of the [python][py-zk] specific details in